Cordon integrates with Hermes Agent so your AI agent can make authenticated API calls without holding real credentials.Documentation Index

 Hermes uses Python’shttpx library for HTTP, which honors HTTPS_PROXY by default (trust_env=True).
 The OpenAI, Firecrawl, and Exa SDKs all use httpx or requests internally, and Hermes’s own Tavily client uses httpx directly, so all HTTP traffic routes through cordon automatically.
 No code changes or monkeypatching required.

-Hermes supports Docker, Modal, and SSH sandboxed execution backends.
-These environments run in isolated network namespaces where127.0.0.1 refers to the container’s loopback, not the host.
+Hermes supports several sandboxed execution backends (TERMINAL_ENV): docker, singularity, modal, daytona, and ssh.
+These environments run in isolated network namespaces where 127.0.0.1 refers to the container’s or remote host’s loopback, not the developer’s machine.
 The cordon proxy running on the host is not reachable from inside these sandboxes without network bridging.

-For local development (TERMINAL_ENV=local), cordon works out of the box.
-For sandboxed backends, a remote cordon proxy with network-accessible binding would be needed (not yet supported).
+For local execution (TERMINAL_ENV=local), cordon works out of the box.
+For sandboxed backends, network reachability varies by backend and has not been fully tested.
+Docker may reach the host via host.docker.internal on macOS/Windows, but other backends (Modal, Daytona, SSH) have their own networking models.
+A remote cordon proxy with network-accessible binding would be needed for full support (not yet available).

 Workflow